trickest/packages/README.md

         - the repository name doesn't match the package name
         - the repository has been used in another package before
 - In the end, the results of these checks are matched back to their packages and pushed to this repository.
-- The workflow is scheduled to run constantly.

 ## Contribution
 All contributions are welcome!
 Got an idea for another check?
 Know a way to make a check more accurate?
 Feel free to create a new ticket via [GitHub issues](https://github.com/trickest/packages/issues), tweet at us [@trick3st](https://twitter.com/trick3st), or join the conversation on [Discord](https://discord.gg/7HZmFYTGcQ).